swist/M345P17/README.md

-# M345P55
+# M345P17
-M345P55 Commutative Algebra, Imperial College London 2015
+Algebraic Combinatorics Lecture Notes, Imperial College London Spring 2015

+Feel free to commit/add/change stuff, I will try to keep it up to date as course goes along